DITO TELECOMMUNITY CORPORATION

 If you are getting our Business Mobile Postpaid Service, the following are the categories of Personal Data that DITO will be collecting and processing:

-5. Government-issued or valid ID: Government-issued ID Number or Company ID Number
+9. Government-issued or valid ID: Government-issued ID Number or Company ID Number (of the Authorized Company Signatory, Company Representative, and Company Assignee); and

 If you are getting our 5G Enterprise FWA, the following are the categories of Personal Data that DITO will be collecting and processing:

-6. Government-issued or valid ID: Government-issued ID Number or Company ID Number
+6. Government-issued or valid ID: Government-issued ID Number or Company ID Number (of the Authorized Company Signatory, Company Representative, and Company Assignee); and

 3. III.
 How does DITO collect your Personal Data?